-The rest of the paper is structured as follows.
-In Section 2, we briefly survey other works related to benchmarking.
+The rest of the paper is structured as follows: in Section 2, we briefly survey other works related to benchmarking.
 In Section 3, we present the necessary requirements for an OBDA benchmark.
 In Section 4, we discuss the requirements for an OBDA instance generator.
 In Section 5, we present the NPD benchmark3 and an associated relational database generator that gives rise to a virtual instance through the mapping; we call our generator Virtual Instance Generator (VIG).
-In Section 6, we describe a set of experiments performed using our benchmark over OBDA systems and triple stores.
-We conclude in Section 7.
+In Section 6, we perform a qualitative analysis of the virtual instances obtained using VIG.
+In Section 7, we describe a set of experiments performed using our benchmark over OBDA systems and triple stores.
+We conclude in Section 8.